COVID19: LASG tasks residents on lifestyle adjustment - Vanguard News

 By Chioma Obinna

-Abayomi while briefing journalists on Monday on Government’s response against the COVID-19 second wave, Abayomi explained that citizens should adopt all COVID19 safety protocols including proper and regular use of face masks, social distancing guidelines, and avoiding mass gatherings.
+Abayomi while briefing journalists on Monday on Government’s response against the COVID-19 second wave, Abayomi explained that citizens should adopt all COVID19 safety protocols including proper and regular use of face mask, social distancing guidelines and avoiding mass gatherings.

 Abayomi also disclosed that the state would continue to educate and engage citizens on safety protocols.